Jaam Rek: One week Tour of Senegal and The Gambia

 We will be spending time in French and English speaking countries.
 Don’t speak French?
 Don’t worry.
 Many people speak at least a bit of English, and even if you do get stuck, a trip leader will always be close by.
 You will also have a chance to learn some local languages, such as Wolof and Diola.

 Wherever possible, we will stay at hotels and guesthouse that introduce us to the local community.
 We will always choose a family run place over a chain hotel.
 This trip will have a mix of eco-lodges and hotels/guesthouses.
 At the eco-lodges, facilities will be limited but the lodging still clean and comfortable.
 The hotels will have regular toilets, showers, fans and air-conditioning where possible.
-While the first night in Dakar is not included in the trip price, all other accommodation is included.
+While the first night before the trip begins is not included in the trip price, all other accommodation is included.

 On the first day of the trip we will have an orientation with the bikes to get comfortable with them.
 While we will offer plenty of guidance, you need to have some riding experience before joining us, even if you just spent a day riding a scooter somewhere on holiday.

-To go on this trip, you must have a driver’s license, and you need to have a DOT or ECE 22.05 certified helmet (more on this on the Health and Safety and What to Pack pages).
+To go on this trip, you must have a driver’s license (any regular driver’s license is fine — it does not have to be a motorcycle license for these particular bikes), and you need to have a DOT or ECE 22.05 certified helmet (more on this on the Health and Safety and What to Pack pages).

 Western style food will often be available, but we will encourage you to try as much of the local cuisine as possible.
 This particular area of West Africa is a culinary powerhouse, from Senegal’s famous thieboudienne to fresh grilled fish and seafood in the Casamance.
 Everywhere we eat, the food is prepared to order and with local ingredients.